top of page

 Other Themes

-And it embodies so much more!
+And this movie embodies so much more!
 Like the struggle between one's nature and ambition.
 Does every guy have to constantly be striving to either be a scholar or a Buddha?
 AKA Ming dynasty tech bro?
 OMG.
 And WHY is the Buddha SUCH an imposing figure?
 Why are the stone statues built to be so gigantic?
 It's so eerie to see a bunch of guys all shave their heads and all wear the same outfit and, all be hitting a wooden fish with a stick.
 Those are just a few of the themes in that movie.
 It's such a rich movie!
 It made me think again and again, what does Buddhism represent?
 Who is the modern day equivalent to Buddhism?
+Who are the oppressed?
+And how come, such a heinous thing, such as the oppression of the animals, is so embedded in society, that no-one even questions it?

 ree

-And it's really fun!
+Despite such heavy themes.
+The movie is actually fun.
 There's minimal CGI and a lot of old school Wu Xia movie tricks.
 I'm not that familiar with Wu Xia.
-But it's got, you know, people flying around with invisible strings and, people dressed in a bunch of fabric blowing in the wind, and sword sounds.
+But it's got, you know, people flying around with invisible strings and, people dressed in a bunch of fabric blowing in the wind.
 There's also real bridges and real water and real people walking around and falling over and stuff.
 And a lot of water!
 And giant prosthetic snakes!
 Green Snake, I recommend it 10/10.
 It's really easy to find on the internet.
-Just make sure you look for the 1993 version by Tsui Hark.
+Just make sure you look for the 1993 version by Tsui Hark (pronounced like Troy Hark).

 Thank you for reading this all the way : ) I really really appreciate it!
 This update took forever.
 But I think it's important to write stuff that I care about, and not just put out things for the sake of putting things out.
 I'll be updating again sometime in the future!